What is the renewable fuel standard?

 Why did Congress adopt it?

-Principally, the RFS was adopted to decrease U.S. imports of foreign fuels, thus enhancing our energy security at a time when the U.S. was more reliant on foreign oil, i.e., prior to the shale revolution that made America the world’s largest oil and gas producer.
+The RFS was adopted to decrease U.S. imports of foreign fuel and enhance our energy security at a time when the U.S. was more reliant on foreign oil.
+This was prior to the shale revolution that made America the world’s largest oil and gas producer.
 The RFS was also established to create new markets for biofuels.
-It was not explicitly established to control GHGs; in fact, ethanol production has long been criticized by environmentalists due to its life-cycle carbon emissions and other threats to the natural environment.
-Nor was it ever explicitly meant as a safety net for agricultural communities, even if that’s how it’s popularly viewed in the Corn Belt today.
-The agriculture industry faces challenges that have nothing to do with the RFS—reduced overseas markets, intra-industry competition, and the like.
-The RFS was not intended as a backstop for other ills.
+It was never explicitly meant to become a continuously expanding safety net for agricultural communities, even if that’s how it’s popularly viewed in the Corn Belt today.
+In fact, based on projections for future gasoline demand when the RFS was passed, Congress never intended the ethanol part of the requirement to exceed 10 percent of the fuel supply – which is the maximum limit all engines and refueling infrastructure are built to physically handle.

 Has the RFS succeeded in meeting its goals?

 Not particularly.
 Reduced import dependence and enhanced energy security has come to pass largely thanks to the shale revolution in domestic oil and gas production.
-In fact, due to perverse incentives related to RFS compliance, it has sparked a massive increase in biofuels imports from 2010 through 2019 in order to meet the renewable fuel mandate.
+In fact, due to perverse incentives related to RFS compliance, the mandate has sparked a massive increase in biofuels imports from 2010 through 2019 in order to meet the renewable fuel mandate.
 In addition, ethanol is now blended on a consistent basis regardless of the target amounts of renewable fuel that EPA sets each year.
+In 2020, the U.S. imported nearly 1,000 barrels per day of biofuel, for a total of 475 million gallons of foreign biofuel, to meet obligations under the federal Renewable Fuel Standard.

 How does EPA determine compliance with the RFS?